 Overall, we believe that the use of GMP-grade and animal-derived component-free (ADCF) manufactured raw materials, derived from well-characterized cell banks, will significantly reduce qualification and validation efforts of ATMP manufacturers.

 Scale up from clinical trials in phase I to large-scale commercial manufacturing the number of patients (i.e. doses to be produced) might go up by several magnitudes.
-As a consequence the supply of high-quality GMP-grade raw materials is getting more critical.
+As a consequence, the supply of high-quality GMP-grade raw materials is getting more critical.
 If high-quality GMP-grade raw materials are not available in time this could lead to delays in ATMP production.
 This does not only increase costs but also puts precious patient samples in jeopardy.
 The safest way to eliminate possible problems with the supply of GMP-grade raw materials is having a supply agreement in place well before large-scale manufacturing is planned to start.
-Giving the supplier a clear and reliable forecast of doses to be produced and consequently the amounts of raw material needed will allow the supplier to have enough product available on demand.
+Giving the supplier a clear and reliable forecast of doses to be produced and consequently, the amounts of raw material needed will allow the supplier to have enough product available on demand.

 The most important challenge is a difference in safety and quality requirements between use in preclinical development and the clinical stage.
 Safety and quality requirements often have a lower priority in the initial preclinical phase, but become crucial in the late clinical phases and during commercial production.
-To enable a seamless transition we recommend identifying the appropriate GMP-grade raw materials and reliable suppliers prior to clinical development of the ATMP.
+To enable a seamless transition we recommend identifying the appropriate GMP-grade raw materials and reliable suppliers prior to the clinical development of the ATMP.
 Changing raw materials at a late stage in clinical development in order to meet regulatory requirements often creates significant additional costs.
-This is only to a small extend caused by the increased costs of GMP-grade raw materials.
+This is only to a small extent caused by the increased costs of GMP-grade raw materials.
 These additional costs are primarily related to the need to perform clinical comparability studies.
-Switching to the required GMP-grade raw materials at an early stage, i.e. after preclinical development, will however prevent the need for such studies and thereby brings a significant economic benefit.
+Switching to the required GMP-grade raw materials at an early stage, i.e. after preclinical development, will, however, prevent the need for such studies and thereby brings a significant economic benefit.